processone/docs.ejabberd.im/content/developer/guide.md

 ## How it Works

 A XMPP domain is served by one or more `ejabberd` nodes.
 These nodes can be run on different machines that are connected via a network.
+The set of all ejabberd nodes serving an XMPP domain is call a cluster.

-They all must have the ability to connect to port 4369 of all another nodes, and must have the same magic cookie (see Erlang/OTP documentation, in other words the file `~ejabberd/.erlang.cookie` must be the same on all nodes).
+All nodes in the cluster must have the ability to connect to port 4369 of all another nodes, and must have the same _magic cookie_ (see Erlang/OTP documentation, in other words the file `~ejabberd/.erlang.cookie` must be the same on all nodes).
 This is needed because all nodes exchange information about connected users, S2S connections, registered services, etc…

-Each `ejabberd` node have following modules:
+Each `ejabberd` node have following core modules available:

-- router;
+- router.

 - local router.

-- session manager;

-- S2S manager;
+- session manager: It is responsible for managing C2S (client-to-server) connection.

+- S2S manager: This is the server-to-server component, used for XMPP federation.
+Note that federation can be blocked, if you do not want the users on your server to have the ability to talk to users for other servers, or use the features provided by other servers.

+The core modules are running and are available without any special addition in the configuration file.

+As ejabberd server is highly extensible, most of the remaining features are provided by modules, that need to be enabled in the configuration file.

 ### Router